florez87/b-cadmci/README.md

 # B-CADMCI
-Computer-Aided Diagnosis Tool for Mild Cognitive Impairment based on Artificial Neural Networks
+Computer-Aided Diagnosis Tool for Mild Cognitive Impairment based on Cognitive Tests and Artificial Neural Networks

 ## Motivation
 B-CADMCI is built on top of [keras](https://github.com/fchollet/keras) and [scikit-learn](https://github.com/scikit-learn/scikit-learn).
 It was developed to aid in the diagnosis of Mild Cognitive Impairment by analyzing the scores of different cognitive tests: